About Me

 My current research is on emission line galaxy selection for DESI-2 using photometric redshifts from COSMOS2020.

 For this project, I am working with Dr. Jeffrey Newman and Dr. Brett Andrews at the University of Pittsburgh.
+Soon,

 Publications: Coming soon to an archive near you!